 The LCP of 2.4 seconds sits right at the boundary of Google’s Core Web Vitals “Good” threshold of 2.5 seconds.
 The Fully Loaded Time of 4.4 seconds is on the higher end, again reflecting a combination of the trans-Atlantic connection and the backend processing overhead.

-The Structure score of 89% is one of the stronger structure results in this review series, indicating the server-side configuration is well-optimized even where the performance metrics under load are more moderate.
+The Structure score of 89% is one of the strongest structure results in this review series, indicating the server-side configuration is well-optimized even where the performance metrics under load are more moderate.

 Three-Week GTMetrix Monitoring Test